Skip to contents

 • pcnt, the percentage of records in each columns that is missing.

-For a pair of dataframes, the tibble returned contains the columns:
+For a pair of data frames, the tibble returned contains the columns:

 • col_name, the name of the columns occurring in either df1 or df2.